Your free business.com+ membership unlocks exclusive tech deals and advisor support

 IRS Form 990 filing requirements and deadlines

-Form 990 — a comprehensive document that provides the IRS and the public with financial and operational information about the nonprofit — is due by the 15th day of the 5th month after the organization’s fiscal year ends.
-For nonprofits operating on a calendar year (January-December), this means the Form 990 must be filed by May 15 of the following year.
+Form 990 provides the IRS and the public with a detailed view of a nonprofit’s financial and operational activity.
+It’s due by the 15th day of the fifth month after the organization’s fiscal year ends.
+For nonprofits operating on a calendar year, that means filing by May 15 of the following year.

 The form includes: